life0fun/omdotster/om/readme.md

 The order of variables in cljs matters.
 Need to use declare before use.
 Lesson learned from swap! on undefined app-state.

+Note that when you make change to function signature, some other js file that refers to the function might not necessarily being re-build.
+Need to remove intermediate files under target directory.

+  $ rm -fr target/cljsbuild-compiler-2

 ## License

 Copyright © 2014